fommil/fpmortals/manuscript/under-review.md

   }
 ~~~~~~~~

-Google expires all but the most recent 50 bearer tokens, so the expiry
+Google expires all but the most recent 50 *bearer tokens*, so the
-times are just guidance.
-The *refresh tokens* persist between sessions
+expiry times are just guidance.
+The *refresh tokens* persist between
-and can be expired manually by the user.
-We can therefore have a
+sessions and can be expired manually by the user.
+We can therefore
-one-time setup application to obtain the token and then include the
+have a one-time setup application to obtain the refresh token and then
-token as configuration for the user's install of the headless server.
+include the refresh token as configuration for the user's install of
+the headless server.

 ### Data

-The first step is to model the data that our OAuth2 implementation
+The first step is to model the data needed for OAuth2.
+We create an
-requires.
-We create an ADT with fields having exactly the same name as
+ADT with fields having exactly the same name as required by the OAuth2
-required by the OAuth2 server.
-We will use `String` and `Long` for
+server.
+We will use `String` and `Long` for now, even though there is
-now, even though there is a limited set of valid entries.
-We will
+a limited set of valid entries.
+We will remedy this when we learn
-remedy this when we learn about *refined types*.
+about *refined types*.

 {lang="text"}
 ~~~~~~~~